Vladimir Núñez

-Vladimir Núñez Zarabaza (born March 15, 1975) is a Cuban former Major League Baseball relief pitcher.
+Vladimir Núñez Zarabaza (born March 15, 1975) is a Cuban former professional baseball relief pitcher.
 He is currently the pitching coach for the Gulf Coast League Braves of the Gulf Coast League.
-He played for the Arizona Diamondbacks, Florida Marlins, Colorado Rockies, and Atlanta Braves.
+He played in Major League Baseball for the Arizona Diamondbacks, Florida Marlins, Colorado Rockies, and Atlanta Braves.

 Professional career

 Atlanta Braves

 On July 7, 2008, the Atlanta Braves purchased Núñez's contract from Triple-A Richmond after pitchers Manny Acosta and Jeff Bennett were placed on the disabled list.
 He made his Braves debut and first major league appearance since 2004 that night against the Los Angeles Dodgers, tossing a scoreless eighth inning with one strikeout.
 He re-signed with the Braves on November 25, 2008.

-On October 12, 2009 the Atlanta Braves outrighted Núñez to the Gwinnett Braves and he elected free agency.
+On October 12, 2009, the Atlanta Braves outrighted Núñez to the Gwinnett Braves and he elected free agency.

 Coaching career

 Núñez retired following the 2010 season and accepted the role of pitching coach for the Gulf Coast League Braves.
+After this he started coaching at his own organization as a head coach and pitching expert.